knowitsakey/networktracecorrelationproject/README.md

 The project was accomplished by doing the following:

 1. Modify the darkssh project to create several socks5 proxies to hidden services encrypted via ssh. https://github.com/knowitsakey/darkssh
-2. Leverage the chutney framework to create an ansible role to spin up a tor network in a box https://github.com/knowitsakey/naanbread
+2. Leverage the chutney framework to create an ansible role to spin up a tor network in a box for testing https://github.com/knowitsakey/naanbread
+3. Create a rotating tor proxy that proxies client request through a hidden service in our network in a box https://github.com/knowitsakey/rotoxy

 Key learning points were: